MiniFate/MiniFate/_chapters/01-introduction.md

 -->

 From time to time, players will encounter a situation where a PC's failure adds an interesting twist to the story.
 That's where the dice come in.
-Die rolls mediate the divide between player and PC; PC choices are made by the players while the outcome of PC actions are judged by dice.
+Dice rolls mediate the divide between player and PC; PC choices are made by the players while the outcome of PC actions are judged by dice.

 MiniFate is a social game.
 As such, the most important element is communication.
 The players and the GM are not opponents (even though the PCs and NPCs may well be enemies).
-Everyone has the same goals: telling a good story and having a good time.
+Everyone has the same goals: having a good time while telling an engaging story.

 ### Game Materials